theshyhat/hackerfrogs/walkthroughs/hackmyvm/hmv_labs/venus/22_eloise.md

+# Target user
-Target user: lucia
+lucia
+# Method of solve
-Method of solve: convert a hex dump file back into its original form using xxd Key command: cat hi | xxd -r -p
+convert a hex dump file back into its original form using xxd
+# Key command
+cat hi | xxd -r -p